EDO MBM Technology Ltd v Campaign to Smash EDO: Legal costs for EDO

 As a result of the collapse of the year-long court battle, EDO suffered legal costs of between £1-£1.5 million; more than an entire year's profit for the Brighton arms company.
-Their legal team, from the firm Lawson-Cruttenden & Co, were found by the judge to have abused the legal process by delaying the full trial, and had thereby held onto a temporary injunction with criminal penalities of up to five years in prison for breach of conditions that included, stepping into a road, playing music, and taking photographs.
+Their legal team, from the firm Lawson-Cruttenden & Co, were found by the judge to have abused the legal process by delaying the full trial, and had thereby held onto a temporary injunction with criminal penalties of up to five years in prison for breach of conditions that included, stepping into a road, playing music, and taking photographs.